Delegates and Resolutions are Key to WAFP's House of Delegates. So What Are They?

 Some special types of resolutions to be aware of:

 - Late resolutions: To be automatically considered by the House of Delegates, resolutions must be submitted two months before the House convenes.
-Resolutions submitted within that two-month window are considered late.
-The House must vote whether to even consider late resolutions.
-Late resolutions should be of an urgent nature, with action that cannot wait until the next House meeting, and could not have been known prior to the resolution deadline.
+Resolutions submitted within that two-month window are considered late, and the House must vote whether to even consider late resolutions.
+Late resolutions must be of an urgent nature, with action that cannot wait until the next House meeting, and could not have been known prior to the resolution deadline.
 When voting whether to accept late resolutions, delegates should consider these factors, not the merit of the resolution.

 - Bylaws amendments: Changing the bylaws requires a 2/3 majority of the House of Delegates.
 Any changes will be clearly delineated in materials distributed prior to the House of Delegates.

-- Resolutions of condolence: These resolutions pay tribute to a WAFP member who has died since the previous meeting of the House.
+- Resolutions of condolence: These resolutions pay tribute to someone of importance to family medicine who has died since the previous meeting of the House.
 They are typically not subject to a vote but are adopted by an assumption of unanimous consent.